 Public Health — Seattle & King County

-Public Health — Seattle & King County protects and improves the health and well-being of King County.
+Public Health — Seattle & King County protects and improves the health and well-being of King County and works closely with the CDC.
 Public Health provides a wide variety of services for residents and businesses including child health, food safety, emergency preparedness, and many other issues and topics.
-The County agency is working closely with the CDC.
-These efforts are intended to slow the spread and reduce the number of infected people.

-Public Health recommends that people at higher risk of severe illness should stay home and away from large groups of people or anywhere there will be close contact with others.
+Public Health recommends that people at higher risk of severe illness should exercise the most caution.
 People at higher risk include people:

 - Over 60 years of age